NVComputing/nvcomputingsite/resources/lambdas.md

 ## What is Functional Programming

+Functional programming is a programming paradigm where functions are "treated as first class citizens".
+Essentially, functions are treated as objects and can do anything that an object can (be passed as a parameter, returned, etc).
-The main idea behind functional programming is that it's programming without any side effects.
-In other words, it's programming where no variables are being altered or affected.
-So for example:
+The main idea behind functional programming is that it's programming without any or with minimal [side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).
+In other words, it's programming where only local variables that are created inside the function can be modified.
+This means that no global variables, variables passed by reference, or parameterized variables can be modified for it to count as functional programming.
+An example would be:
 ```java
 int[] things = {1, 2, 3, 4, 5, 6, 7, 8, 9};
 int[] otherThings = Arrays.stream(things).filter(i->i>5).toArray();